Frequently Asked Questions

 How can I obtain permission to use TEDMED content in a commercial project?

-What is TEDMEDLive Streaming?
+What is TEDMEDLive?

 May I have my own independent speakers?

-When hosting a TEDMED Live simulcast we expect and encourage each affiliate to foster conversations and discussions about the TEDMED talks among its audience.
+When hosting a TEDMED Live simulcast we expect and encourage each viewer to foster conversations and discussions about the TEDMED talks among its audience.
 This may even include involving your own subject matter experts to facilitate further discussion about the content delivered from the TEDMED stage.

 However, in order to use the TEDMED Live logo and content, your gathering should be centered around the TEDMED simulcast content as the focal point.
 Independent speakers delivering content or talks unapproved by TEDMED is prohibited.